 There are a few three-word phrases that are like kryptonite for casual relationships: "I love you," "This isn't working," and "What are we?"
 While the sentiments behind all of these are completely reasonable, there's a misconception that you're supposed to happily float in purgatory instead of defining the terms of your relationship.
 And that's not fair at all.

 If you're seeing someone, and the guidelines are hazy or were never clearly discussed in the first place, at some point you're likely to wonder what's up.
-So why do we dance around having a defining the relationship talk?
+So why do we dance around having a "defining the relationship" talk?

-"In general, people enjoy ambiguity because it feels safer," says Kayla Knopp, a clinical graduate student who studies facets of commitment in relationships at the University of Denver Center for Marital and Family Studies.
-Relationships used to be more linear, with clear-cut "commitment phases," Knopp says.
+"In general, people enjoy ambiguity because it feels safer," says Kayla Knopp, PhD, a clinical graduate student who studies facets of commitment in relationships at the University of Denver Center for Marital and Family Studies.
+Relationships used to be more linear, with clear-cut "commitment phases," Dr. Knopp says.
 Couples dated, got engaged, and then married.
 Now, there are lots of different trajectories for relationships: Certain couples want to get married, others just want to keep it loose, and most settle somewhere in between.
-But people aren't always sure what they're aiming for, so they avoid DTR altogether, she says.
+But people aren't always sure what they're aiming for, so they avoid labels altogether, she says.
 "It feels kind of scary to make a decision about [your relationship], so people feel a lot of anxiety," she says.

-Some couples procrastinate making it official because they're scared that the outcome of the talk won't be what they wanted, Knopp says, adding that we should get over that fear.
+Some couples procrastinate making it official because they're scared that the outcome of the talk won't be what they wanted, Dr. Knopp says, adding that we should get over that fear.
 "My argument there is that it's always better to know," she says.
 Calling it quits can be a bummer, but at least you can stop investing so much of your time and energy into something that's not right, she says.
-"The end of that relationship won't mean that you failed, and it won't mean anything bad," Knopp says.
+"The end of that relationship won't mean that you failed, and it won't mean anything bad," Dr. Knopp says.
 "It just means it's run its course."

-On the other side of that coin: Being sure you're ready to define what you're doing doesn't mean you're being high-maintenance or demanding (as long as you're not going about it with an ultimatum).
+Being sure you're ready to define what you're doing doesn't mean you're being high-maintenance or demanding (as long as you're not going about it with an ultimatum).
 It means you know what you want, and you don't want to waste anyone's time on something that isn't that.

-For people who are already in a monogamous relationship, DTR talks can still be useful, but they serve a slightly different purpose.
-When couples make intentional and mutual decisions about commitment before they take a big step together, it can be "protective against some of the negative impacts that transition might otherwise have," Knopp says.
+For people who are already in a monogamous relationship, these conversations can still be useful, but they serve a slightly different purpose.
+When couples make intentional and mutual decisions about commitment before they take a big step together, it can be "protective against some of the negative impacts that transition might otherwise have," Dr. Knopp says.
 For example, if you and your partner are about to move in together, you might want to take some time and talk about how you see your relationship progressing.
-"Relationships that have DTR talks tend to be associated with a lot of positive qualities for the most part," Knopp says.
+"Relationships that have DTR talks tend to be associated with a lot of positive qualities for the most part," Dr. Knopp says.

 To make sure your convo goes well, present your feelings without lobbing accusations, blame, or judgment.
 "Good communication skills are especially important here, and can make it feel safer to have a conversation that otherwise feels scary or threatening," she says.
 Lead with "I" statements instead of "you," and you can try mirroring what your partner says, so you're absolutely sure you understand what they want, she says.